DEFRA/ffc-pay-enrichment/README.md

 # Pay Enrichment

-Microservice to enrich payment requests with mandatory data
+Microservice to enrich payment requests with mandatory data.

 This service is part of the [Strategic Payment Service](https://github.com/DEFRA/ffc-pay-core).